Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Introduction

-In real-life LiDAR scans, the points are distributed unevenly.
-One of the major challenges in geometry reconstruction is the scarcity of scan points in areas of interest, especially in middle/long-range fields.
-The scan becomes sparser with growing distance from the device and often leaves broken/missing surfaces.
-On the other hand, an image is an observation of a high-resolution dense pixel array of the scene.
+In real-life LiDAR scans, points are not uniformly distributed, leading to significant challenges in geometry reconstruction.
+Specifically, scan points in areas of interest are often scarce, particularly in mid-to-long range fields.
+As the distance from the device increases, the scan becomes sparser, often resulting in incomplete or missing surfaces.
+On the other hand, an image provides a high-resolution, dense pixel array representation of the scene, inherently containing rich geometric information.
 Such images also imply the scene geometry -- biological and machine vision can perform effective geometric inference from images.
-Therefore, our motivation is to utilise the rich semantic information in images to assist the recovery of surface normal directions from point clouds.
+Therefore, our primary motivation is to leverage this rich semantic information inherent in images to assist in the recovery of surface normal vectors from point clouds.

 The normal of a point on a smooth surface is directly determined by a small neighbouring area.
-Theoretically, one only needs to collect sufficient points of a small region around a point $\x$ to recover the corresponding normal vector $\ve{v}^{(x)}$.
-In practice, the sensory data can be scarce at some point.
-Hence it is helpful to exploit cues from regions related to the target point $\x$, where those regions may or may not immediately touch $\x$.
-The relationship could be of high level and has semantic meaning, and is to be discovered through learning-based methods.
+Theoretically, one only needs to collect sufficient points of a small region around a point $\x$ to recover the corresponding normal vector $\ve{n}_\x$.
+However, there can be few measured 3D points close to $\x$.
+One may turn to image information and fusion-based techniques \cite{KrispelOWPB20}.
+This is useful when the local texture is sufficient to extract desirable scene information from the observation, but it has limited use for reconstructing detailed geometry of surfaces lacking salient visual cues.
+To overcome this limitation, regions not necessarily in immediate proximity to $\x$ can also contribute valuable information.

-Figure \ref{fig:illu} shows an example of the proposed method.
-The masked region 1 and 2 are both road surfaces (transparent light blue in the figure).
-R-2 is close to the device.
-And given a small area in R-2, the LiDAR points falling in the area are multitude.
-The surface geometry could be directly computed using the points.
-On the other hand, R-1 is faraway.
-The points are sparse.
-At one location in R-1, a small neighbourhood may contain only one or a few points.
+Fig.~\ref{fig:illu} illustrates an example.
+The masked regions R1 and R2 are both on road surfaces.
+R2 is closer to the device, containing more LiDAR points.
+The surface geometry could be directly computed using these points in R2.
+In contrast, a small neighbourhood may contain only one or a few points in R1.
 No reliable geometric information can be directly extracted from the small set of scan points.
-However, if one considers the {\em image} regions marked by green boxes, the geometry in R1 could be implied by the visual information: \begin{quote} Q: "What could be a flat surface lying between two buildings and supporting a vehicle beside it?"
+However, if one considers the {\em image} regions marked by green boxes, the geometry in R1 could be implied by the visual information: \begin{quote} Q: ``What could be a flat surface lying between two buildings and supporting a vehicle beside it?"

-A: "Perhaps a patch of road." \end{quote}
+A: ``Perhaps a patch of road." \end{quote}